Kurrupt68/PythonScripts4Hax0rs/README.md

 # PythonScripts4Hax0rs
-This Repository Contains Python3 scripts that could be useful to hax0rs , I'm still Learning :)
+This Repository Contains Python3 scripts that could be useful to hackers,  I'm still Learning :)